Rare Oregon wines

 Oregon's OLDEST PLANTINGS OF SEMILLON, Chessalas, FLORA, SAVAGNIN ROSE, PINOT GOUGES, PEARL OF CSABA, and the birthplace of the "Coury CLone" Pinot noir.

 This farm has existed since the 1870's.
-It was started by the Frank Reuter Family, German immigrants who believed that Oregon's many river valleys could be the "Rhineland of America".
+It was started by the Rueter Family, German immigrants who believed that Oregon's many river valleys would one day be considered the "Rhineland of America".
 From about 1870 - 1915, Oregon had a very mature wine culture.
 Prohibition put an end to the vineyards on this site and so grapes gave way to plums, potatoes, and grains.
 One constant has been this old homestead and the spirit of this idyllic piece of land.
-This land and its wine history were re-discovered by Charles & Shirley Coury in early 1965, and the purchased this estate on September 17th, 1965.
-The site was prepared for planting and beginning in the Spring of 1966, the former Reuter Estate Vineyard was resurrected and the Oregon wine renaissance began.
+This land and its wine history were re-discovered by Charles & Shirley Coury in early 1965, and by September 17th of that same year, they purchased this estate.
+The site was prepared for planting and beginning in the Spring of 1966, vines returned once again and the Oregon wine renaissance began.

 We source the majority of our grapes from the infamous Charles Coury Vineyard (now known as David Hill Vineyard).
 This vineyard was planted in 1966 to an impressive selection of wine grapes.
 We have made it our mission to explore these lesser known wine grapes from this vineyard and to showcase them on their own.
 These are the first single varietal wines made off of this site and in the case of our Savagnin Rose, the first ever varietal wine made in the USA .
 We hope that you enjoy this unique piece of Oregon's wine history.